Canon 60D vs Fujifilm XF10

 |16.||Panasonic ZS80||-||stereo / mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the 60D has a hotshoe, while the XF10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 60D (unlike the XF10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The XF10 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 60D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
+Both the 60D and the XF10 have been discontinued, but can regularly be found used on ebay.
+The 60D was replaced by the Canon 70D, while the XF10 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon 60D better than the Fujifilm XF10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.